 A revised methodology for the calculation of BSCR has been implemented for the financial year beginning on or after 1 January 2019.
 As the revised methodology, in general, imposes higher BSCR, transitional factors are provided.
-For Gard Re this means that 33 per cent of the increase in the BSCR for the new methodology compared to the old methodology is to be used for the year ended on 20 February 2020, 66 per cent for the year ending on 20 February 2021 and 100 per cent for the year ending on 20 February 2022.
-The increase in BSCR from USD 142 million to USD 167 million during the last year is largely due to the introduction of the revised methodology.
+For Gard M&E this means that 33 per cent of the increase in the BSCR for the new methodology compared to the old methodology is to be used for the year ended on 20 February 2020, 66 per cent for the year ending on 20 February 2021 and 100 per cent for the year ending on 20 February 2022.
+The increase in BSCR from USD 91 million to USD 95 million during the last year is largely due to the introduction of the revised methodology.
+The premium risk decreased by 7 per cent from USD 52 million to USD 48 million due to a decrease in geographically diversified premium despite an overall increase in gross premiums written and net premium written.
+The reserve risk and catastrophe risk increased from USD 46 million to USD 48 million and from USD 44 million to USD 47 million respectively, mainly due to the revised methodology.
+The increase in credit risk by 38 per cent is mainly due to a change in classification for accounts and premiums receivable, which gives a lower capital factor.